deepBrainWH/hadoop/src/main/java/com/wangheng/hadoop/combiner/README.md

 MapReduce Combiner : MapReduce program without combiner

 In the above diagram, no combiner is used.
 Input is split into two mappers and 9 keys are generated from the mappers.
-Now we have (9 key/value) intermediate data, the further mapper will send directly this data to reducer and while sending data to the reducer, it consumes some network bandwidth (bandwidth means time taken to transfer data between 2 machines).
-It will take more time to transfer data to reducer if the size of data is big.
+Now we have (9 key/value) intermediate date, the further mapper will send directly this date to reducer and while sending date to the reducer, it consumes some network bandwidth (bandwidth means time taken to transfer date between 2 machines).
+It will take more time to transfer date to reducer if the size of date is big.

-Now in between mapper and reducer if we use a  hadoop combiner, then combiner shuffles intermediate data (9 key/value) before sending it to the reducer and generates 4 key/value pair as an output.
+Now in between mapper and reducer if we use a  hadoop combiner, then combiner shuffles intermediate date (9 key/value) before sending it to the reducer and generates 4 key/value pair as an output.

 Read: Data Locality in MapReduce
 3.2.
 MapReduce program with Combiner in between Mapper and Reducer